rfjakob/gocryptfs/README.md

 [ticket #15](https://github.com/rfjakob/gocryptfs/issues/15) for the history of Mac OS X support but please create a new ticket if you hit a problem.

-For Windows, an independent C++ reimplementation has been started:
+For Windows, an independent C++ reimplementation can be found here:
 [cppcryptfs](https://github.com/bailey27/cppcryptfs)

 Testing